JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

-Then we define functions described by the set of equations in the exercise description
+Then we define functions described by the set of equations in the exercise description.

 ```@example plots
 fx(t) = cos(3t)